 Some children are targeted to read more frequently depending on their individual needs e.g. if they are working below age-expected, need additional support with decoding or comprehension skills or they don’t get the opportunity to read at home as often as other children.

-Support staff predominantly listen to children read and they have had training from our English Subject Leader to ensure the experience is positive and meaningful.
+Support staff predominantly listen to individual children read.
+They have had training from our English Subject Leader to ensure the experience is positive and meaningful, using the VIPERS approach to develop a range of comprehension skills.
 Class teachers listen to children read as often as possible to ensure books are appropriately matched to ability and that pupils are making progress.
 Reading levels are reviewed by class teachers after each assessment week to ensure reading books are well matched to the child's ability.

 We are lucky to have a number of reading volunteers who visit each week to listen to children read.
 They are given guidance strategies about how to make the sessions successful.